tuo/tuo.github.io/_posts/2015-01-20-gpuimage-video-merging--timestamp-synchronization.md

 | Four Videos  | 12s                       | 15.96s            |

-Only when you process four video merging, you probably would notice the difference; for other cases, it just looks no difference.
+Only when you process four video merging, you probably would notice the difference; for other cases, the difference is just trivial.

 All changes are available on github also: [Fix Video Timestamp Inconsistence - which video stops too early](https://github.com/tuo/GPUImage/commit/e99878196e85820be86296a53f1c40ada4a40b5f).